phu91/Double-Well-Potential/README.md

 ## Requirements
 OpenMM package.
 (Conda installation recommendation)

-conda install -c conda-forge openmm
+'conda install -c conda-forge openmm'

 ## Quantity	Units in OpenMM.
-### Cannot be changed or NOT RECCOMENDATED TO CHANGE
+### (Cannot be changed or NOT RECCOMENDATED TO CHANGE)

 distance	   |   nm